One of the most common questions you’ll receive in almost every interview is, why are you interested in this position?

 2. Don’t just focus on how you’ll benefit from the role

 Instead, focus on how they can benefit from hiring you.
 Many candidates make the mistake of mentioning how much they’d love to learn from a role and what being in the role will teach them.
-As much as companies want to invest in their employees, they also want to hire people that add value to the organization.
+As much as companies want to invest in their employees, they also want to hire people who add value to the organization.
 Remember to articulate what you bring to the table.
+And don't sell yourself short - this is the time to talk about what you can deliver.

 3. Don’t bring up experience that isn’t relevant to the position